-Buying a new home in Red Deer, Alberta?
+Buying a new home in Red Deer, AB?
 Exciting!
 Buying a new home is exciting, but it can feel overwhelming if it’s your first time going through the process.
 Before you can find your new dream home, you are going to need to be pre-approved for a mortgage.

 What is Mortgage Pre-Approval?